Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 Of course, color, shape and style are all important, too.
 After all, the cactus planter you choose should make both you and your cactus happy!

-Your turn!
+Now it’s your turn!
 Do you have any other suggestions for cactus planters, or any cactus care tips you’d like to share?
 Are there any questions you still have?

 Let us know in the comments!